peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

  strings using definite-length encoding.
 These are recommended settings for the options that may be adopted by certain CBORObject methods in the next major version.
-### NoIndefLengthStrings
-    @Deprecated public static final CBOREncodeOptions NoIndefLengthStrings Deprecated.
-<div class='deprecationComment'>Use 'new CBOREncodeOptions(false,true)' instead.
-Option classes in this
- library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.</div>

-### NoDuplicateKeys
-    @Deprecated public static final CBOREncodeOptions NoDuplicateKeys Deprecated.
-<div class='deprecationComment'>Use 'new CBOREncodeOptions(true,false)' instead.
-Option classes in this
- library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.</div>

 ## Method Details

 ### getUseIndefLengthStrings